 In the Tracking code installation section, you’ll see an embed code.
 You need only copy your HubSpot ID from that code.
 You can also click the WordPress installation link below that and copy the ID directly from there.

-In the modal that pops open, paste your HubSpot ID in the HubSpot Tracking Code field, and click Save Changes.
+In the modal that pops open, select Hubspot and paste your HubSpot ID in the HubSpot Tracking Code field, then click Save.

 Now when you visit your Hub page on your site, you should see your new HubSpot Live Chat widget on the bottom-right corner.